Rafffaelb/Schrodinger_Billiard/README.md

 # Schrödinger's Billiard

 Hello!
-My name is Rafael and in this repository I perform numerical simulations to calculate properties of electrical transport in quantum billiards such as conductance, power shot noise, concurrence, the entanglement of formation and violations of Bell's inequality.
+My name is Rafael and in this repository I perform numerical simulations to calculate properties of electrical transport in quantum billiards such as conductance, power shot noise, concurrence, the entanglement of formation, and violations of Bell's inequality.
+All of the results of this repository can be found in the jupyter notebook's files of the directory "/WignerDyson/Data_Analysis".
 The quantum billiards, also known as quantum dots, are extremely small devices about a few nanometers in which the electrons are carried by leads and scattered in a chaotic cavity, as we can see in Figure 1 [[1]](#1).

 <p align="center" width="100%">
   Figure 1<br>